 (3) A designation of a licensee cannot be expressed to have effect for more than 2 years, but on the expiry of a designation the licensee may be re-designated, whether once or more than once.

-[Section 11ZAE inserted by No. 53 of 2003 s.
+[Section 11ZAE inserted: No. 53 of 2003 s.
 37.]

 11ZAF.
 Functions of supplier of last resort